J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |   threads |The number of threads to limit. |

-#### TaskList.AddTask(System.Action)
+#### Useful.Utilities.TaskList.AddTask(System.Action)

 Adds the task to the list.
 If a thread is available work starts right away otherwise it waits for a thread then starts

 | Parameter | Description |